reubinoff/clinicult_documentation_newgen/_sources/services.rst.txt

 Admin WEB Service
 ==================
-This Services will serve the admin web client. same as the clinic web service.
+This Services will serve the admin web client. same as the :ref:`Clinic WEB Service`.

 Admin Managment Services